 Which carriers have good coverage in Canada?

 The three major carriers are Rogers, Bell, and Telus.
 They all have extensive LTE networks across cities and most travel routes.
-Region-based MVNOs also piggyback off these networks.
+Region-based carriers and MVNOs also piggyback off these networks.

-Can I change my SIM plan if I need more data?
+Can I change my Canada SIM plan if I need more data?

 Yes, most providers allow you to upgrade or downgrade your plan online if your data needs to change during your trip.
 Fees may apply.

-How do I top up my prepaid balance?
+How do I top up my prepaid Canada SIM balance?

 You can typically top up online via credit card or buy physical top-up cards from convenience stores and pay them against your account.